mrline/CHIMERA/README.md

 This version doesn't have the "patchy clouds" (e.g., Line & Parmentier 2016), though it is straight forward to add by linearly combining a "clear" and "cloudy" atmosphere (the output of "tran"--make another output and but zero out f_r) in the fx_trans.. routines.

 Make it "brown dwarf" friendly.
 However, easily done, just get rid of "Fstar" in Fp/Fstar.
 Probably best to make a new "fx" function (in fm.py).
+Probably don't use the current TP profile parameterzation as that is not good for BDs (e.g., eddington approximation is not wise for this).

+Add support for multiple "TP" profiles (e.g., the Feng et al. 2016 thing).
+This requires care with geometry.
+Linear combinations of patches/columns is easy enough by calling "rad" multiple times with different TPs and weighting the patches appropriately (which depends on your geometry method).

 # Code History (from 2012...) tl;dr